If you’re a team site owner, it’s a good idea to create a governance model to address your site’s policies, processes, roles, and responsibilities.

 Elements of a governance model

-Your governance model needs to address topics such as:
+Your governance model needs to address the following issues:

 - Site creation